GII/emdb_cognitive_nodes_gii/docs/source/concepts/concepts.md

 ## Topics and services

 Cognitive nodes use several topics and services to interact with them.
 Some of them are common to all, while others are specific to each node.
-The first ones can be found [here](), in the [emdb_core repository documentation](https://docs.pillar-robots.eu/projects/emdb_core/en/latest/).
+The first ones can be found in the [emdb_core repository documentation](https://docs.pillar-robots.eu/projects/emdb_core/en/latest/).
 The latter can be found in the [API documentation](../cognitive_nodes/api_documentation.rst) of this repository, being specified on each implemented node.